 - Have a bank account in the name of the applicant organisation.

-Grants are available towards community-based projects including:
+Grants available towards community-based projects include:

 - Setting up of New Groups